yuhengen/TGC9-Interactive-Frontend-DemonSlayer/README.md

 - View characters
 - Preview gameplay videos and screenshots
 - Provide relevant feedback to support team
+- View relevant content such as the anime series

 ### Features to Implement in Future
 - Sign Up/Login with Email or Social Media sites